Slavery & human trafficking statement

 Our supply chain entails the purchasing of goods and services that support the operations of our offices and services to our clients.
 These include office supplies, marketing materials, digital agents, ICT hardware and software, estate services such as cleaning, waste management, office design, office fixtures and fittings during fit out, refurbishments and maintenance, uniforms and catering, hospitality services such as hotels for conferences and training events, security and couriers as well as recruitment agents and temporary staff provision.
 We purchase professional services and work with other law firms and experts including barristers, court services and enforcement, tracing agents, vehicle recovery agents, environmental consultants, surveyors, planning consultants, medical professionals, financial advisors and title indemnity insurance policies from insurance companies and brokers.

-We are an equal opportunities employer and were the first top 100 law firm to achieve ‘Gold Standard Investors in People’ status, retaining Gold Standard status when we were re-accredited in August 2017.
+We are an equal opportunities employer and were the first top 100 law firm to achieve ‘Gold Standard Investors in People’ status.

-Our employee policies and procedures set out our requirements on such issues as disciplinary, grievance, equal opportunities, flexible working, harassment and bullying, home and mobile working and recruitment best practice.
+Our employee policies and procedures set out our requirements on such issues as disciplinary, grievance, equal opportunities, flexible working, harassment and bullying, home and mobile working, mental health and wellbeing and recruitment best practice.

 We expect all employees to conduct business with honesty and integrity and we have a zero tolerance approach to bribery and corruption with policies and regular training undertaken on this and other such issues as anti-money laundering, gifts and hospitality and counter terrorist financing.